 - Sesame Oil

 - Chicken: I use boneless chicken thighs, cut in 1 inch pieces.
-Alternatively, chicken breast can be used with the same cooking time.
+They stay juicy even after reheating.
+Alternatively, you can use bite-sized chicken breast (same cook time).

 - Garnish: Thinly sliced scallion greens (stems) + sesame seeds